-SHEFIT has built a four tiered VIP program that gives their best customers early access to sales, early access to new products, gifts, and the chance to be featured in product photoshoots.
-This extensive array of rewards is not only in line with what their target customers value, but also reflects the nature of their products and brands.
+Diamond Art Club has built a four-tiered VIP program that gives their best customers (and higher tier) early access to sales, early access to new products, gifts, and rewards 15 points for every dollar spent.
+This extensive array of rewards is not only in line with what their target customers value, but also reflects the nature of their various products and brands.

 Understanding the different types of shoppers is the key to encouraging purchases

 Repeat purchases will help increase your customer LTV and strengthen your brand.
 Understanding your shoppers will make acquiring the right customer much easier.

 When you understand the difference between valuable and not valuable types of customers, you’re in a much better position to deliver a brand experience that generates more repeat purchases.

 Once you have an idea of which shoppers are visiting your site, you can begin to tailor your marketing efforts to truly build a community and not just see your shoppers as customers.
 A marketing strategy built around customer retention is one that’s built to last to grow your business in every way possible.